Resin artists trust us as their number 1 resin resource. Now you can too.

 When working with resin, one of the best resin tools you will want to get is a heat gun.
 A good heat gun will smooth out your surface bubbles and will pop any micro bubbles that want to float to the top.

-There is often a lot of chat in the epoxy resin community over using a heat gun on resin or a torch.
 We recommend using a heat gun over a propane torch to get your air bubbles out of your epoxy resin for the following reasons:

 Many beginner resin artists are apprehensive with using heat guns on their resin, but quickly learn it is one of the most essential finishing tools.
 There is even the option of finding a mini heat gun as well.